tanmay-bhatnagar16/lmsolution/README.md

 # Setup and execution:

-Refer to the UserGuide.doc for the steps to setup and run the project.
+Refer to the UserGuide.docx for the steps to setup and run the project.
 It contains screenshots and references for various steps.

 # Test Coverage